-It’s no secret that participants in ATP’s Champions are doing great things when it comes to promoting transportation options to employees, tenants and residents.
-Programs such as free bike tune ups, transit benefit subsidies and real time digital transportation displays all show a high level of commitment and investment from Champions, who also understand the benefit they have on their bottom line.
+It’s no secret that participants in Champions are doing great things when it comes to promoting transportation options to employees, tenants, and residents.
+Programs such as free bike tune-ups, transit benefit subsidies, and real time digital transportation displays all show a high level of commitment and investment from Champions, who also understand the benefit they have on their bottom line.

-But how can our partners go even further in incorporating transportation into sustainability, wellness and financial goals?
+But how can our partners go further in incorporating transportation into sustainability, wellness, and financial goals?

-One great way is to track the impact of these transportation programs and how effective these types of initiatives are at encouraging commuters to switch from driving alone to other modes of transportation such as transit, biking, carpooling, etc – or as we call it, “mode shift.”
+One great way is to track the impact of these transportation programs and how effective these types of initiatives are at encouraging commuters to switch from driving alone to other modes of transportation such as transit, biking, or carpooling—or as we call it, mode shift.

-Research has shown that driving alone to work can have significant negative impacts on the driver and the environment—namely an increase in emissions and poor air quality, increased stress, lack of exercise and much higher transportation costs such as gas, tolls, parking and maintenance.
+Research has shown that driving alone to work can have significant negative impacts on the driver and the environment—namely an increase in emissions, poor air quality, increased stress, lack of exercise, and much higher transportation costs such as gas, tolls, parking, and maintenance.

-This year, ATP has put more focus on mode shift through Champions as we aim to gain a better understanding of how these initiatives affect current commute options and the local transportation system.
+This year, Arlington Transportation Partners (ATP) has put more focus on mode shift through Champions, as we aim to gain a better understanding of how these initiatives affect commute options and the local transportation system.

-The most recent data shows that around 55% of workers in Arlington drive alone to work while the remaining 45% use some other commute options such as transit, carpooling or walking for their commute.
-With many major highways and arterial roadways already at their peak capacity during rush hours, and little space to expand or add roads inside the beltway, there really isn’t any more room for additional cars without causing significant traffic delays.
+Data shows that around 55% of workers in Arlington drive alone to work while the remaining 45% use some other commute options such as transit, carpooling, or walking.
+With many major highways and arterial roadways already at peak capacity during rush hours, and little space to expand or add roads inside the beltway, there isn’t any more room for additional cars without causing significant traffic delays.

-Planned new development in Arlington, including over a million square feet of office space and several thousand new residential units, will draw many new employees and residents to the County, making mode shift a critical component of keeping Arlington a great place to live, work and visit.
-Traffic congestion currently costs commuters and businesses over 80 hours a year in lost time and millions of dollars in lost productivity.
+Planned new development in Arlington, including over a million square feet of office space and several thousand new residential units, will draw many new employees and residents to the County, making mode shift a critical component of keeping Arlington moving.
+Traffic congestion costs commuters and businesses over 80 hours per year in lost time and millions of dollars in lost productivity.

 Without TDM initiatives and programs to encourage commuters to shift to other modes of transportation, these costs will only increase, impacting the economic competitiveness of the Arlington/DC Metropolitan region.

-ATP assists companies and properties with implementing a variety of programs that can shift commute trips from driving alone to other modes.
+ATP assists companies and properties with implementing programs that can shift commute trips from driving alone.
 These are often customized and recommended based on an individual client’s profile—such as current benefits or amenities offered, population demographics, as well as work and home locations.

-Some initiatives that can have a notable impact on mode shift include a transit benefit subsidy, parking fee or parking cash out, carpool/vanpool matching and bike friendly amenities and programs such as secure bike parking, showers, and events such as Confident City Cycling cycles or free bike tune ups.
+Some initiatives that have a notable impact on mode shift include a transit benefit subsidy, parking fee or parking cash out, carpool/vanpool matching, and bike-friendly amenities and programs such as secure bike parking, showers, and events.

-Think about how your employees and tenants travel to and from work and start incorporating mode shift into your overall sustainability programs.
-Contact ATP to learn more.
+Think about how your employees and tenants travel to and from work and incorporate mode shift into your overall sustainability programs.